scikit-learn-contrib/forest-confidence-interval/paper/paper.md

 # Examples gallery

 This gallery uses two standard machine learning examples to graphically show the package's calculation of standard errors.
 The example data was imported as a data frame and separated into X (predictors) and y matrices (predictions).
 Then, `scikit-learn` functions split the example data  into training and  test data for creating random forest objects.
-After creating the random forest objects, the package's `random_forest_error` function used the random forest object, inbag, train, and test data to create variance estimates.
+After creating the random forest objects, the package's `random_forest_error` function used the random forest object, in-bag, train, and test data to create variance estimates.

 ## Regression example